lucasmonstrox/PyTibia/README.md

 # 📝 Description

-> Tibia Bot api using python and cpu/gpu to get unlocked fps
+> Fastest Tibia PixelBot developed in python to get unlocked fps.

+This bot memorizes and applies cache to detect images and thus avoid excessive cpu/gpu usage.

+This bot is all based on matrix calculation, applies parallelism and also pre-processing, as it is the only way to have maximum performance.

+This bot also uses data structure, arrays, path finding(djkistra), among other important things to have smart gameplay.

 # 🗺️ MVP Features Status